What is Porter's 5 Forces Analysis?

-Porter's 5 Forces model is a strategic analysis tool for analysing the competitive forces in an industry.
+Porter's 5 Forces model is a strategic analysis tool for analysing the competitive forces in an industry and determining the relative attractiveness of your position in it.
+It was developed by Michael E. Porter in 1979.

 Why is Industry Analysis important?